ghunteranderson/tsugi/README.md

 Types have a fully qualified name that consist of the <module>.<type>.
 That means referencing another type might look like this.
 ```
-var obj = new tsugi.package.CustomType(arg1, arg2, arg3);
+var obj = new tsugi.package.CustomType(arg1, arg2, arg3)
 ```
 But we like easy to read code and this is not that.
 We can use the `import` keyword to specify any imports or aliasing.
 In Tsugi, with statements should be listed at the beginning of the file directly below the module declaration
 ```
 // Types can be imported allowing them to be referenced without the module prefix
-// This works for classes, interaces, and lists
+// This works for classes, interfaces, and enums
 import tsugi.util.StringBuilder
 var bob = new StringBuilder()